react-native-community/cli/docs/dependencies.md

 #### platforms.android.sourceDir

-Path to a folder with source files.
+A relative path to a folder with source files.
+E.g. `custom-android`, or `custom-android/app`.
+By default, CLI searches for `android` and `android/app` as source dirs.

 #### platforms.android.manifestPath